-Saxon is situated close to Shepperton High Street, set in a quiet residential road.
-We are a feeder school for Thamesmead Secondary School where the majority of our children move onto after Year 6.
-Consequently, we enjoy close links with the school and strive to make sure the transition out of Saxon is as smooth as possible.
+Saxon is approximately 10 minutes' walk away from Shepperton High Street, set in a quiet residential area in Briar Road.
+We are on a large site with four playgrounds, a trim trail, a five-acre playing field and its own swimming pool.
+We are a feeder school for Thamesmead Secondary where the great majority of our children move onto after Year 6.
+Consequently, we enjoy close links with this school and strive to make sure the transition out of Saxon is as smooth as possible.